 Additional unrestricted funds are added to each grant for general operating support.

-Kariamu Welsh is a dancer and a 1996 Pew Fellow.
+David Ellsworth is a visual artist and a 1999 Pew Fellow.

 As part of Bryn Mawr College’s ongoing retrospective, Trisha Brown: In the New Body, the Pennsylvania Ballet performs Brown’s O zlozony/O composite, becoming the first US ballet company to perform Brown’s choreography.

 What inspires our imaginations and catalyzes our creativity?
 As we bid farewell to 2014, we asked members of our cultural community to share something that inspired them this year.

 Among the largest art museums in the United States, the Philadelphia Museum of Art is a pilgrimage site for modern and contemporary art professionals.